terabyte128/terabyte128.github.io/l_projects.md

 #### Sloth Pages

 For my IB Computer Science dossier in junior year of high school, I approached my biology teacher to see if she would be interested in using a website to disseminate assignment and class information to her students, since the system that the school used at the time was slow, clunky, and unintuitive.
-She was interested, so I wrote the inital website using PHP and MySQL.
+She was interested, so I wrote the initial website using PHP and MySQL.
 Admittedly, it wasn't written very well, but it worked -- you can look at the source code [here](https://github.com/terabyte128/transfusion){:target="_blank"} if you're interested.
 The original is called *transfusion*, a jab to the Fusion Pages, the system used by Seattle Schools.

 However, I had some free time my senior year, so I decided to rewrite the website using Django and Python, since I wanted a project and found Python to be a much better language.
-My teacher and I decided to call this new projet *Sloth Pages*.
+My teacher and I decided to call this new project *Sloth Pages*.
 Sloth Pages is built upon the base of transfusion, but I designed it to be much clearer and easier to use.
 Furthermore, it's much more robust and mobile-friendly, and significantly less buggy.
 My teacher still uses it for some of her classes -- you can find the website at [slothpages.com](http://slothpages.com){:target="_blank"}.

 #### Planda

 Planda is a simple homework management app that I wrote as an excuse to learn about jQuery Mobile and Django.
 It allows students to create courses, and assignments for each course.
 It generates lists of assignments organized by course and due date, and marks overdue assignments in red to give them special weight.
-I used it extensively throughtout my senior year of high school, as did some of my friends.
+I used it extensively throughout my senior year of high school, as did some of my friends.
 Planda was designed to be very simple but satisfying to use -- for instance, checking off an assignment creates an animation where it slides up and away.
 It's hosted on Heroku [here](https://planda.herokuapp.com){:target="_blank"}.

+#### Electric Go-Kart

+In 6th grade, I bought a go-kart with the intention of converting it to electric.
+Through its many incarnations, it has taught me lots of important lessons about both mechanical and electrical systems.
+You can learn much, much more about this project at its own website, [myelectricgokart.com](http://www.myelectricgokart.com/){:target="_blank"}.